Comparison with Existing Solutions

 a R wrapper for the C function.
 This function is

-Now, let’s test the performance and I use bench
+Now, let’s test the performance and I use bench package

 here.